amadeus-pinto/forecasting-daily-fantasy-gambler-picks-based-on-the-news/README.md

   * __models in hold-out__
   As already mentioned, I held out January 2017 for testing.
-Predicted versus true ownerships for each player observation for each slate are plotted below.
+Predicted versus true ownerships for each player observation for each slate are plotted below, with colors corresponding to athlete position.
   ![alt text](https://github.com/amadeus-pinto/forecasting-daily-fantasy-gambler-picks-based-on-the-news/blob/master/ANALYSIS/SLATES/FIGS/jan.RandomForestRegressor.gpp.png)
-  Compare this with taking the player's mean ownership in the training/validation set as a model of his ownership:
+  Compare this with the null model, which guesses the player's mean ownership for each observation:
   ![alt text](https://github.com/amadeus-pinto/forecasting-daily-fantasy-gambler-picks-based-on-the-news/blob/master/ANALYSIS/SLATES/FIGS/jan.mean.gpp.png)

   This is all well and good, but player models are hardly useful in a vacuum.